babel/website/docs/options.md

 Type: `{ [assumption: string]: boolean }`<br />
 Default: `{}`<br />
-Placement: Allowed in programmatic options, config files and rpesets.<br />
+Placement: Allowed in programmatic options, config files and presets.<br />

 Set assumptions that Babel can make in order to produce smaller output:
 ```json